brgtrainings/brgtrainings.github.io/syllabus/ruby/section-two/cmd-args.md

     note="This concept forms the basis in writing Command Line Interface(CLI) applications."
 %}

-Ruby command line argument has following different parts.

-- Varying the number of arguments (`ARGV` Array)
-- Accessing the arguments

 ## Varying the number of arguments (`ARGV` Array)

 `ARGV` stands for ARGument Vector which is a one-dimensional Array.